This is your guide for First Aid for Fractures, where you’ll get to know about the bone fracture first aid do’s and don’ts!

 Keep checking the vital signs – consciousness, alertness, blood pressure, heart rate and SpO2 (if available) until EMS arrives.

 When EMS arrives, narrate the exact sequence of events, which occurred, if you were the witness.
-This will enable them to understand the exact nature of the accident and speculate the organs at risk.
+This will enable them to understand the exact nature of the accident and speculate on the organs at risk.

 Send in your comments below, thanks!